Read time: 4 minutes

 - Click Enable MFA.
-A dialog with a QR code appears on your screen.
+A dialog with a QR code appears.

 - Launch the authenticator application on your mobile device and hold the camera up to your screen to scan the code.
 When the QR code scans, a six-digit code appears on your mobile device.